NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 stereo_gui
 ----------

-The ``stereo_gui`` program is a GUI frontend to ``stereo``, and has the same command-line options.
-It can display the input images side-by-side (and in other ways, as detailed later).
+The ``stereo_gui`` program is a GUI frontend to ``stereo`` and ``parallel_stereo``, and has the same command-line options.
+It can be used for performing experiments on small clips.
 One can zoom in by dragging the mouse from upper-left to lower-right, and zoom out via the reverse motion.

-By pressing the ``Control`` key while dragging the mouse, regions can be selected in the input images, and then stereo can be run on these regions from the menu via Run\ :math:`\rightarrow`\ Stereo.
-The ``stereo`` command that is invoked (with appropriately populated parameter values for ``--left-image-crop-win`` and ``--right-image-crop-win`` for the selected regions) will be displayed on screen, and can be re-run on a more powerful machine/cluster without GUI access.
+By pressing the ``Control`` key while dragging the mouse, clips can be selected in the input images, and then the stereo programs can be run on these clips from the ``Run`` menu.
+The desired regions are passed to these programs via the ``--left-image-crop-win`` and ``--right-image-crop-win`` options.
+The actual command being used will be displayed on screen, and can be re-run on a more powerful machine/cluster without GUI access.

 Additional navigation options are using the mouse wheel or the +/- keys to zoom, and the arrow keys to pan (one should first click to bring into